Wall-Go/WallGo/docs/source/faqs.rst

 - **Can I parallelize the computation of the collision terms?**

     Yes!
-By default the collision code is compiled with :ref:`OpenMP <https://www.openmp.org/>` parallelisation.
+By default the collision code is compiled with `OpenMP <https://www.openmp.org/>`_ parallelisation.
 This allows processors with shared memory to work in parallel, so can make use of the multiple processors on your computer, or use up to one node on a supercomputer.
+For example, generate the collision integrals for the Standard Model example, run

+        [TO DO]

 - **Can I reuse the same collision integrals for different models/parameter choices?**